backrent/ewehook/README.md

 ## Features

 * No setup required other than providing environment variables
-* When eWelink devices are added or removed just delete and reinstall container
+* When eWelink devices are added or removed just delete and reinstall container.

 ## Config